bmguillo/VisualRecognition/README.md

 ![test](https://github.com/bmguillo/VisualRecognition/blob/master/img/pic4.png)

-Step 4: Create a project for your custom model
+Step 4: Create a project for your custom model and add Watson Visual Recognition service
 - Provide a name, description
 - This project automatically integrates Cloud object storage for storage of the images, provisions automatically
 - Uncheck restrict collaborators if no confidential data, not using SAML for authentication & only IBM Cloud account users accessing the project
+- Click add to add Visual recognition service
+- Choose existing, choose resource group and service we provisioned prior

 ![test](https://github.com/bmguillo/VisualRecognition/blob/master/img/pic5.png)

+Step 5: